mykeels/Outsorcery/README.md

 worker.WorkException += MyWorkerOnWorkExceptionHandler;
 ```

 You can suppress the first X exceptions that a Worker encounters and automatically attempt the work again using a [Retry Worker](https://github.com/SteveLillis/Outsorcery/blob/master/Outsorcery/RetryWorker.cs).
 Retry Workers can be created manually or by using the [fluent extensions](https://github.com/SteveLillis/Outsorcery/blob/master/Outsorcery/FluentWorkerExtensions.cs) provided.
+You can limit which exceptions cause retries by supplying an optional predicate to the Retry Worker.

 ```
 // CLIENT APPLICATION